Kibale Forest National Park

 Bigodi wetland Sanctuary/ swamp walk

 The Bigodi wetland walk is a local community run initiative located outside the Kibale National Park boundary right next to Bigodi trading center.
 The guided swamp walk is a 3-4 hour trail and less strenuous than the chimpanzee trek.
-The Bigodi swamp is home to different species of monkeys and bird species like the Great Blue.
+The Bigodi swamp is home to different species of monkeys and bird species like the Great BlueTuraco.
 The proceeds from this trail is used in community projects in Bigodi trading centre a small town with locals.
 The Bigodi swamp walk is also one of the best bird watching trails and a must visit for birders.

 Home stays and Community tours